Long Player (album): Background

 A unique early mix of "Had Me a Real Good Time" appeared as a single ahead of the LP in November 1970, backed with the non-album instrumental "Rear Wheel Skid".
 While the latter track was eventually compiled to CD with the release of the Five Guys Walk into a Bar... box set of 2004, the different early mix of the A-side remains confined to the single and early vinyl editions of Snakes and Ladders / The Best of Faces in 1976.

-A studio recording of "Maybe I'm Amazed" also appeared as the A-side of a standalone single release in the USA just ahead of the album itself.
+A studio recording of "Maybe I'm Amazed" also appeared as the A-side of a standalone single release in the US just ahead of the album itself.
 This track and its non-LP instrumental B-side "Oh Lord, I'm Browned Off" were rarities among Faces collectors until they were both compiled on the Five Guys Walk into a Bar... box set.

 Also recorded during this period was the band's cover of the Temptations' "(I Know) I'm Losing You" which later appeared on lead singer Rod Stewart's solo album Every Picture Tells a Story rather than on a Faces release.
 The band's performance on the track was acknowledged with a 'thank-you' from Stewart in the LP's liner notes.
-The track was then released as a single credited to Rod Stewart and the Faces, but only in the USA.
+The track was then released as a single credited to Rod Stewart and the Faces, but only in the US.
 This practice led to increased murmurings of discontent in some quarters that Stewart's management was keeping the best Faces studio performances for Stewart's solo projects, to the detriment of the band as a unit.

 Legacy

 On 28 August 2015, Long Player was reissued in a remastered and expanded form, including two previously unreleased outtakes, "Whole Lotta Woman" and "Sham-Mozzal" (the latter actually being an early instrumental prototype of "Had Me a Real Good Time").
 Two more live tracks from the Fillmore East show were also included.

-The reissue used the U.S. cover artwork.
-It was also released at the same time in the above form as part of the complete recordings box set 1970-1975: You Can Make Me Dance, Sing or Anything.
+The reissue used the US cover artwork.
+It was also released at the same time as part of the complete recordings box set You Can Make Me Dance, Sing or Anything.
 The album's companion singles (aside from the unique mix of "Had Me a Real Good Time" as detailed above) were included in the box set on an exclusive CD of rarities.